 In this Uniswap Review for 2022, we take a dive deep into the popular decentralised exchange platform.
 We take a look at what Uniswap is, their supported cryptos, fees, support, pros and cons.

 UniSwap is a Decentralised Exchange (or DEX) allowing users to trade any ERC20 Ethereum-based token directly through a web3 wallet such as the likes of Metamask or Coinbase Wallet.
-Without any deposits or withdrawals required, by using liquidity pools instead of order books.
+No deposits or withdrawals are required, using liquidity pools instead of order books.

 Uniswap was launched onto the Ethereum main net in November 2018 and is a decentralized exchange (DEX).
-Made up of 2 main elements “Swap” for exchanging and “Pool” for providing liquidity.
+Made up of 2 main elements “Swap” for exchanging your tokens and “Pool” for providing liquidity and earning fees.
 Swap provides a one-stop shop for exchanging any ERC20 token in a few clicks without having to worry about KYC, deposits, or withdrawals.

-By leveraging smart contracts, Uniswap is able to offer autonomous on-chain transactions at marginal costs with no listing fees, no native tokens required and they claim to have some of the cheapest gas costs of any DEX.
+By leveraging smart contracts, Uniswap can offer autonomous on-chain transactions at marginal costs with no listing fees and native tokens required.
+Plus, Uniswap claims to have some of the cheapest gas costs of any DEX.

-Pools, enables users to earn the 0.3% trading fees, (paid by those swapping) by providing liquidity to the Uniswap Pools.
+Pools enable users to earn trading fees (paid by those swapping) by providing liquidity to the Uniswap Pools.

-UniSwap continues to be the dominant DEX with approximately $51 billion in volume during April 2021.
+Uniswap continues to be the dominant DEX, with approximately $1.1 trillion in trade volume as of August 2022.

 UniSwap Supported Tokens

 Slippage (when trading) refers to the difference between the expected price of a trade and the price at which the trade is executed.
-Slippage can occur at any time but due to high volatility in the crypto markets, this can accrue more frequently than traditional markets.
+Slippage can occur at any time, but due to high volatility in the crypto markets, this can accrue more frequently than in traditional markets.

 How to Adjust Slippage